 We’ve mentioned high school, college and older adults, but any demographic can be affected by gambling.
 The National Council on Problem Gambling has facts detailing many demographics including women, ethnic minorities, military as well as how gambling affects families.

 Here at Darrell Castle & Associates, we care about your health.
 If you are weighed down with gambling debt, we want to help you get rid of that debt and be on your way to a better life.
+When you call our bankruptcy law firm Memphis, TN families place their trust in, our knowledgeable lawyers can explain to you the bankruptcy process and answer any questions you might have.

 Remember, gambling debt, including your casino markers, are completely dischargeable in a bankruptcy.